snowneji/interview_assignment/README.md

 - For `user_interests`, we train an embedding for each interest tag based on how each user have them together, and use the average interest tag embedding to define each user in the vector space.

 - The final user embedding is calcualted by the average of `user_assessment_scores` embedding, `user_course_views` embedding and `user_interests` embedding.

+- It might take 2-3 minutes to finish the training.

 ```
 python step2_build_model.py